Jamalganj Upazila: Economy

 The people of Jamalganj upazila live mainly on the basis of agricultural economy.
 There are many haors and rivers in Jamalganj.
 Many people make a living by fishing from open haors, especially during the rainy season.
 Besides, government revenue also comes from rivers, canals and beels.
 The Surma River flows along the middle of Jamalganj.

 Administration

 Jamalganj thana was established in 1940 and was turned into an upazila in 1984.

 Jamalganj Upazila is divided into five union parishads: Beheli, Bhimkhali, Fenerbak, Jamalganj, and Sachnabazar.
 The union parishads are subdivided into 97 mauzas and 192 villages.

-Jamalganj (Town) consists of 3 mouzas.
-It has an area of 11.58 km2.
-The town has a population of 14968; male 53.12%, female 46.88%; density of population is 1292 per km2.
-Literacy rate among the town people is 26.7%.Population 107771; male 51.75%, female 48.25%; Muslim 78.92%, Hindu 21.00%, Buddhist, Christian and others 0.08%.
+The town of Jamalganj consists of 2 mouzas.
+It has an area of 5.81 km2..